Connor-Miller/loot/CONTEXT.md

 - *Public* — readable by anyone who can read the repo.
 - *Restricted* — readable only by named identities (key holders).
 - *Embargoed* — encrypted to all; key withheld until a reveal time.
-Models embargoed security fixes and delayed-reveal merges.
+Models embargoed security fixes and delayed-reveal merges. `loot embargo-status
+  <path>` (#15) reports a path's state — embargoed until its reveal time,
+  revealed, or not embargoed at all — by reading its recorded visibility against the clock; useful when troubleshooting why a file isn't visible after a pull.

 **Identity** — a keyholder.
 Visibility is ultimately enforced by who holds the decryption key for a unit of content.
 "Permissioning is key management."